cast-org/figuration/site/4.2/get-started/migration.md

 ## v4.3.0

+### CSS
+- `z-index` values for tooltip, popover, modal-backdrop and modal elements were increased slightly to make space for the new Offcanvas components.

 ### Grid
 - Split containers out into their own component with the addition of the `$enable-container` and `$enable-container-responsive` (replaces `$enable-grid-responsive-containers`).
 - Moved container related Sass into `.\scss\component\container.scss`